 Mayor’s Visit to Highland Park

-northbound southbound 16th Ave SW at SW Holden St. However there is no project to implement any design on the books.
+HPAC Chair Charlie Omana has been in touch with Chris Faulkner at SDOT and he said that SDOT had been developing a plan for a left turn lane for northbound 16th Ave SW at SW Holden St. However there is no project to implement any design on the books.
 HPAC needs to get a definitive answer.
 Charlie Omana will reach out to other city contacts and Lisa Herbold for more information.